 Pat Brumbaugh, A.B.D. in horn performance, M.M., was the Director of Bands at West Senior High for the past 13 years.
 Prior to her work in Traverse City, she taught at the University of Memphis and Arkansas University.

 Dan Carlson has had a lifelong passion with photography.
-He started Carlson Photography in 2008 where he specializes in family and senior portrait sessions and wedding photography.
+He started Carlson Photography in 2008 where he specializes in family and senior portraits and wedding photography.
 He has shared his passion and talents with others in small group classes.

 Jeffrey Cobb, M.M.-choral conducting, is the Director of Music Programs at NMC.
-He has more than 20 years of experience in music education as a teacher, choral director, composer, and church Director of Music.
+He has over 20 years of experience in music education as a teacher, choral director, composer, and church Director of Music.
 Choirs under his direction have received state and national awards and invitations; several of his compositions have received awards.
+Jeff also performs as a Jazz vocalist and pianist.

-Christina Collins is a local artist and Lego builder.
-Christina is a member of Michigan Lego Users Group, has been featured on Interlochen Public Radio, and builds at History Center of Traverse City during the annual Lego Carnival.
-She has taught both art and Lego to children ages 4-17.
+Christina Collins is a local mixed media and brick artist.
+Christina is a member of Michigan LEGO® Users Group, has been featured on Interlochen Public Radio, and builds at History Center of Traverse City during annual brick events.
+She has taught both art and LEGO® to children ages 4-17.

 Dean Conners, B.F.A., B.L.A., is a registered landscape architect and member of the North American Society of Landscape Architects.
 His company, Borealis Design, focuses on regenerative, low-impact landscape and site design as well as installation of sundials and solar calendars.
 He has been making maple syrup at home since 1996.